Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: fade-up
         icon: "#lightbulb-on"
         title: Lighting
-        desc: >-
-          Transform your new or existing property’s manual lighting and shading into an

-          automated system within hours.
-Achieve the perfect day and night-time lighting ambience automatically.
+        desc: "Achieve the perfect day and night-time lighting ambience.
+Transform your new or existing lighting and manual shading into an automated system within hours. "
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/